Numigi/odoo-web-addons/web_custom_modifier/README.rst

 Optional
 --------
 It is possible to customize the optional of a given field on tree view.
+The Optional  modifier takes 2 possible keys: "show" or "hide",
+- "show": To make the fiead displayed by default in the tree view by default.
+- "hide": To make the field hidden in the 3 dotes of a tree view by default.

 *IMPORTANT: the field must be present by default on the tree view and displayed.*